LionC/deno_std/http/README.md

 2. Does your middleware add any data to the context for its following middleware to consume?

+If the answer to both of these questions is no:
-Then you write a function using the `Middleware` type, which takes the two points above as optional type arguments, defaulting to the `EmptyContext` (which is an empty object).
+Write a function using the `Middleware` type, which takes the two points above as optional type arguments, defaulting to the `EmptyContext` (which is an empty object).
 A simple middleware that logs requests could be written like this: